dhirajsingha143/To-do_list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books-Project Setup <a name="about-project"></a>
+# 📖 To-do List project setup <a name="about-project"></a>

-In this project, I have build a simple HTML list of To Do tasks.
+In this project, I have build a To Do tasks web-application.
 This simple web page will be built using webpack and served by a webpack dev server.
 Also implemented the CRUD (create, read, update, delete) methods.
 All the elements of the user interface are fully functional and completed.
+Add some functionality to the application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage.

 ## 🛠 Built With <a name="built-with"></a>